jackfitton112/Micromouse/README.md

 - XX = int (number of steps)
 - F = forward
 - R = right 90 degrees
 - L - left 90 degrees

+all that needs adding now is some form of API to get updates as mouse traverses maze